Other / mixed grade configuration · Miami, FL

 How many students attend Pace Center for Girls?

 Pace Center for Girls has 36 students enrolled.
-It is a other school in MIAMI, FL.
+It is an alternative school in Miami, FL.

 What percentage of students receive free lunch at Pace Center for Girls?